 The product life cycle unfolds in four stages – Development, Introduction, Growth, Maturity, and Decline.
-Every stage is distinct with costs, risks, and opportunities they bring to the table.
+Every stage is distinct, with costs, risks, and opportunities they bring.

 Stage 1: Development

-This is the stage where the cost of production keeps on rising while there is no revenue generated.
+Development is when the cost of production keeps on rising while there is no revenue generated.

-Some products require years of research and tons of capital investment while others are quicker to develop and launch in the market.
+Some products require years of research and tons of capital investment.
+And others are quicker to develop and launch in the market.

-In this stage, the risk is very high which is why funding is limited.
+At this stage of the product lifecycle, the risk is very high.
+Hence, funding is limited.

-Thus, the strategy that many companies use is to direct the revenue generated from their current products towards investing in another startup.
+Thus, many companies use the strategy to direct the revenue generated from their current products towards investing in another startup.

 Stage 2: Introduction

-This is the stage where the product development has almost reached its end and it’s time to market the product and create awareness about its launch.
+The introduction is when the product development has almost reached its end, and it’s time to market the product and create awareness about its launch.